hassaanbinaslam/myblog_fastai_archived/_posts/2022-07-07-sagemaker-script-mode.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h4 id="Instructions-for-SageMaker-Studio-environment">Instructions for SageMaker Studio environment<a class="anchor-link" href="#Instructions-for-SageMaker-Studio-environment"> </a></h4><p>Note that SageMaker local mode will not work in SageMaker Studio environment as it does not have docker service installed on instances.</p>
+<h3 id="Instructions-for-SageMaker-Studio-environment">Instructions for SageMaker Studio environment<a class="anchor-link" href="#Instructions-for-SageMaker-Studio-environment"> </a></h3><p>Note that SageMaker <code>local</code> mode will not work in SageMaker Studio environment as it does not have docker service installed on the provided instances.</p>

 </div>
 </div>